How to Invest in Stocks

 Why Invest in Stocks?

-When they’re ready to dip their toes into the investing pool, many people aren’t certain where to invest their money.
-Some look at investing in bonds, others consider the potential returns of investing in stocks compared to real estate.
-That being said, the reason people invest in common stocks is to earn additional income via three primary means: capital gains from speculation, dividends, and compounding returns to maintain buying power.
+Investing in common stocks can generate income via three primary means: capital gains from speculation, dividends, and compounding returns to maintain buying power.
 That was a mouthful, so let’s break each concept down into terms that are easier to understand.

 Speculation for Capital Gains

 When we sell a stock for more than we paid, we “realize” a capital gain.
-Capital gains are very favourably taxed compared with earnings from a job, so they’re a tax-efficient way to build wealth, since more money stays in your pocket.
+Capital gains are very favourably taxed compared to earnings from a job.
+Deriving income from capital gains is a tax-efficient way to build wealth, since a relatively high amount of that income stays in your pocket.

 Many established companies pay dividends, and they tend to increase their dividends annually; think of it like getting a raise every year.
-Shareholders get the cash at the same time that the share price (hopefully) rises, and these dividends are usually better than what you would get on a GIC or savings account.
-From a tax perspective, dividend income is taxed more favourably than salary or rental income (but not quite as favourably as capital gains), so again, your wealth grows faster.
+Shareholders get the cash at the same time that the share price (hopefully) rises, and these dividends are usually better than what you would get from a GIC or savings account.
+From a tax perspective, dividend income is taxed more favourably than salary or rental income (but not quite as favourably as capital gains), so again, your wealth grows relatively quickly.